BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 and everything.
 But this is the body of the complaint, and this is an actual legal complaint that these people were filing against Joseph at the time.
 Quote,

+> 1 FAR WEST March 10 1838
-> Sir, it is contrary to the principles of the revelations of Jesus Christ and his gospel and the laws of the land to try a person for an offense by an illegal tribunal or by men prejudiced against him or by authority that has given an opinion or decision beforehand or in his absence.
+> Sir-- It is contrary to the principles of the revelations of Jesus Christ and
+> His gospel and the laws of the land to try a person for an offense by an
+> illegal tribunal or by men prejudiced against him or by authority that has
+> given an opinion or decision beforehand or in his absence.
+>
+> Very respectfully we have the honor to be,
+>  DAVID WHITMER
+>  WILLIAM W PHELPS
+>  John WHITMER
-> Very respectfully, we have the honor to be David Whitmer, W.W.
-Phelps, John Whitmer, President of the Church of Christ in Missouri.
+> Presidents of the Church of Christ in Missouri

 End quote.

 That's where we see the frustration coming in.
 These people were following Joseph Smith because he was a prophet, but then he was coming along and saying, I'm also the civil leader in the area.
-I'm also the mayor of Far West.
+I'm also the mayor of Farr West.
 I'm also the person who handles all legal tribunals.
 I am the judge of the area.
 I handle any legal complaints that you have.
 As soon as all of those are united into one person, it's tyranny.
 And of course, one thing that we cannot ignore at this time when it comes to Oliver Cowdery's relationship with Joseph Smith was Fannie Alger.
-The Fannie Alger affair happened, as best we can tell, 1836 is when it was discovered, when Emma actually discovered Joe and Fannie fucking in the barn behind the house.
+The Fannie Alger affair happened, as best we can tell, 1836 is when it was discovered when Emma actually discovered Joe and Fannie fucking in the barn behind the house.
 That's when we see this come out, 1836.
 Right now what we're discussing is barely two years and not quite two years after that supposedly happened.
 And it serves to be a sticking point, a burr in the relationship between Ollie and Joe.
 And we see that come out in Ollie's letter to his brother Warren A. Cowdery in January of the year, calling the Fannie Alger incident a dirty, nasty, filthy scrape.
 And that scrape was later written over with the word affair.

 Ollie had a problem with Joe's incessant attraction to women.
 I mean, Ollie was violently opposed to polygamy all of his years.
 He would never join a sect